My Tarot Decks

 The Sola Busca tarot, Lo Scarabeo limited museum edition.
 This famous Italian deck (named after the family that owned it when it was discovered) is generally considered to be the oldest pre-tarot deck — that is, the oldest known deck to unite the traditional 56-card suite with a set of trump cards.
 Most of the trump cards are based on archetypal Roman kings, and thus diverge from the tarot as we know it, but there are a few surprising moments of symmetry.
 And the deck overall is just stunning in its boldly colored weirdness.

 The Tarot De Louttre B *.
 This is one of my holy grail decks!
 It was published for the Musée des Arts Décoratifs in 1981 by french card publishers Grimaud-Ducale, as part of a special minimalist art exhibit.
+The cards are huge!!!

-Le Tarot Noir *: This is an illusive but well-liked TdM deck, very large, beautifully detailed cards, with a macabre humor that aligns it spiritually to me with the Deviant Moon and Trionfi della Luna decks.
+Le Tarot Noir *: This is an elusive but well-liked TdM deck, very large, beautifully detailed cards, with a macabre humor that aligns it spiritually to me with the Deviant Moon and Trionfi della Luna decks.
 Ah, I love these colors.

 The Tarot of the III Millennium!!
 This legendarily weird deck was described by the publisher, Lo Scarabeo, as “Perhaps one of the most unusual decks of all time.”
 I have been fascinated by it for a while and randomly scooped it up for a relative song on ebay.
 The trumps are hand-drawn, the suits have insets from the Tarot de Bologna, an 18th-c.
 Italian Marseilles deck, and there are random urls (to dead links) scrawled randomly over the art.
 It’s so much weirder in person than I was prepared for, and I honestly have no idea how to read with it (or even whether this should really be classified as a Marseilles deck or not), but I’m eager to figure it out!